Kapil-Baser/Movie-Tracker/README.md

 A Spring Boot application to track movies, keep a watch history, make a movie collection and subscribe to a movie to be notified when it will be out for streaming.

 ## Features
-- User authentication (OAuth2)
+- User authentication with Spring Security and Google OAuth2
-- Browser trending, upcoming and now playing movies
+- Browse trending, upcoming and now playing movies
-- Make your own collection of movies
+- Organize movies into custom collections
 - Mark movies as watched
 - Track watch history with timestamps
 - Subscribe to a movie and get notified via email or Google Calander